cnrancher/docs-hangar/versioned_docs/version-v1.7/14-archive/01-specification.md

 **The archive file created by older versions of hangar (`tar.gz`) are no longer compatible with new versions (`zip`).**

-You can use Hangar `v1.6` to load the old `tar.gz` format archive file.
+You can use [hangar v1.6](/docs/v1.6/load/load) to load the old `tar.gz` format archive file.

 :::

 You can use [load](/docs/v1.7/load/load) command to load images from archive file to registry server.

-And you can also use [archive ls](/docs/v1.7/archive/ls) command to view images stored in the archive file.
+And you can also use the [hangar archive](/docs/v1.7/archive/) command to operate with the archive file.
+- [hangar archive ls](/docs/v1.7/archive/ls): List the images in the archive file.
+- [hangar archive merge](/docs/v1.7/archive/merge): Merge multiple archive files into a new archive file.
+- [hangar archive export](/docs/v1.7/archive/export): Export images from archive file.

 ## Why using zip format?